+Figure 3.24: Viewing the BestPractices module definition

 Insert image B42024_03_24.png

 As you can see in step 6, running commands in modules on the deny list is likely to fail.
 In this case, the cmdlet Get-BpaModel makes use of a .NET type that does not exist in .NET Core, rendering the cmdlet unable to function.